Quantum-Accelerators/quacc/docs/user/wflow_engine/executors2.md

     Before deploying remote calculations for the first time, ensure that the following can be done successfully:

-    1. Run the sample recipe on your local machine, where possible.
+    1. Run the sample recipe on your local machine, when possible.

-    2. Run that same Python script on your desired computing resource (e.g. by submitting it as a job to the scheduler).
+    2. Run the same Python script on your desired computing resource (e.g. by submitting it as a job to the scheduler).
 Make sure that the `WORKFLOW_ENGINE` setting is set to "local" on the remote machine for this exercise.

     These preliminary tests will help you identify potential issues early on.